Shooting Sports Instructors

 Participants must be approved by their local county extension office.
 This process, which must be completed prior to attending the training, requires a completed 4-H volunteer application and the successful completion of background checks as part of the 4-H Child Protection and Safety Policy administered by their County Extension Office.
 It can take from 3-5 weeks.
 Contact your County Extension Office for more details.

 The success of 4-H programs relies heavily on dedicated volunteers.
 Shooting sports instructors are responsible for the overall coordination and management of the county/area 4-H shooting sports program.
 If you are interested in being a volunteer or instructor for a shooting sports program, contact your county ISU Extension Office today.

 1. Administration: follow state plan, policies, and risk management requirements.
-Complete reports and maintain 4-H membership records and maintain equipment inventories.
+Complete reports, maintain 4-H membership records, and maintain equipment inventories.

-4. Volunteer Development: Recruit, orientate, and recognize instructors and other adult and teen volunteers (on-going).
+4. Volunteer Development: recruit, orientate, and recognize instructors as well as other adult and teen volunteers (ongoing).

-5. Resource Development: Develop resources such as cash, equipment and use of facilities and
+5. Resource Development: develop resources such as cash, equipment, use of facilities, and

 keep financial and asset records in accordance with Iowa 4-H policy.

 6. Promote the 4-H SESS program to youth, families, and the community through various ways.

 7. Plan/schedule supplemental learning experiences (tours, special events, service projects, etc.).